rgcarr/hero_image/README.md

-This is a customised version of the [Responsive Background Module](https://www.drupal.org/project/responsive_background_image) to render a background image on each page.
+This is a customised version of the [Responsive Background Image Module](https://www.drupal.org/project/responsive_background_image) to render a background image on each page.

 This module  provides a method to call from within a preprocess function that will generate CSS media queries for a responsive background image for a specific HTML tag.
 This will allow you to serve a specific background image file depending on the browser window width, or the device pixel ratio.
 The provided method will return a style tag array ready to be inserted into the HTML `<head>` using `$variables['#attached']['html_head'][]` from within the preprocess function.
 It uses Drupal's Responsive Image Styles to generate the media queries and image paths.
 This module only supports a Media entity of type Image.